conal/paper-2021-language-derivatives/To do.md

 ## Did

+*   Polish the abstract, especially the second/middle paragraph.
 *   Fill in missing references and explanations flagged in the text.
 *   Cite Martin Löf type theory.
 *   Related work